Querent-ai/querent-docs/querent/docs/get-started/standalone_application_guide.md

 ---
-title: Getting Started with R!AN: Building an Attention Fabric for Exploration Geology
+title: Getting Started with R!AN
 sidebar_position: 2
 ---